Ylianst/ESP-FBot/docs/m5atom-extras.md

 ## Button Configuration

-Here is a ESP-Home configuration you can use.
-Make sure to put your own API and OTA keys and fill in the Bluetooth LE MAC address of your power station.
+Add the following configuration to the `binary_sensor` section of your YAML file.
+This will enable the button and connect it to the `light_switch`on the battery.

 ```yaml
 # Binary sensors for connection and output states